How to Format a Large Hard Drive With FAT or FAT32

-So first of all, this limitation only exists in recent versions of Windows.
-Secondly, Windows does recognize large hard drives formatted with FAT/FAT32.
-And finally, you can circumvent the 32 GB limit.
+In truth, this limitation only exists in recent versions of Windows.
+Moreover, Windows does recognize large hard drives formatted with FAT/FAT32.
+Finally, you can circumvent the 32GB limit.

-FAT32 Format works with Windows XP through 7 and supports up to 2TB partition size.
+FAT32 Format works with Windows XP through 10 and supports up to 2 TB partition size.
 You can choose the allocation unit size and give the partition a new volume label.
 Unfortunately, it can not create new partitions.

 If you want to manage your partitions, i.e. create new ones or change their size, I recommend that you use dedicated software.
 First, create a partition that you want to format with FAT32.
 Then, in case your partition manager can’t do it, use one of the tools above to carry out the FAT32 formatting.